daelsepara/sdl-heart/README.md

 # Copyright Information

 ```
+DEDICATED TO JACK VANCE

+A Critical IF gamebook

 Originally published 1994 by Reed Consumer Books Limited
 Revised edition published 2013 by Fabled Lands Publishing an Imprint of Fabled Lands LLP